My approach to medicine

 Johns Hopkins for a Masters of Health Science in Infectious Disease Epidemiology

-Medical School (MDPhD):
+Yale University Medical School

 Internal Medicine Residency: